 A contract commenced on 10 January 2008 for the development and maintenance of the registry system and provision of services to the Authority relating to the receipt, registration, repayment, and transfer of residential bonds until 30 June 2018.
 On 8 August 2017, the contract was extended to 30 June 2021.
-On 5 June 2020, the contract was further extended to 30 June 2023.
+On 5 June 2020, the contract was further extended to 30 June 2022 with an option to extend one further year.
 The commitment disclosed represents the unspent portion of the contract.

-(a) In addition to the cash and cash equivalents, the Authority has investments of \$1,277 million (2019: \$1,213 million), refer note 4.2
+(a) In addition to the cash and cash equivalents, the Authority has investments of \$1,278 million (2020: \$1,277 million), refer note 4.2